mandicaBrito/MovyApp/README.md

 Android library that enables use of data containers that can be scrolled.

 ### Espresso
 UI test library to help validate business rules and app behavior.
+Just remember to disable Android animations on the devices being tested so they can't interfere.

 ### Espresso Contrib
 UI test library to help handle RecyclerView actions when testing views.